ethereum-mining/ethminer/docs/API_DOCUMENTATION.md

 which confirms the action has been performed.

-If you get no response or the socket timeouts it's likely your ethminer's instance has become unresponsive (or in worst cases the OS of your mining rig is unresponsive) and needs to be re-started/re-booted.
+If you get no response or the socket timeouts it's likely your progminer's instance has become unresponsive (or in worst cases the OS of your mining rig is unresponsive) and needs to be re-started/re-booted.

 ### miner_getstatdetail